ShubhanshuJha/ShubhanshuJha/README.md

 <img src="https://cdn.dribbble.com/users/1850911/screenshots/3725676/hello.gif" width="400" height="250" /> there 👋,

 ### My name is Shubhanshu
-#### I am a DSA, CP, and AI/ML Blogger & an SDE Enthusiast
+#### I am a Data Engineer having a good knowledge of DSA, and CP and I love to write tech blogs
 ![Profile views](https://komarev.com/ghpvc/?username=ShubhanshuJha)

-I am Shubhanshu from India, and I do content for Competitive Coding, DSA, Machine Learning, and AI.
-I enjoy learning something new every day, especially about data structures & algorithms, as this is very helpful while doing competitive programming.
+I am Shubhanshu from India, and I am currently working as a Data Engineer at Zelestra.
+Apart from learning & talking about DE, I do write content for Competitive Coding, DSA, Machine Learning, and AI.
+I enjoy learning something new every day, especially about new technologies & its efficient usecases.
 I also enjoy writing technical blogs on my website and Quora.

+* Data Engineer at Zelestra
+* Ex-Vestas DE
 * 4-⭐ Coder at CodeChef | 5-⭐ Coder at HackerRank
 * May Challenge 2021 Division 2 (Rated) Global Rank: 1
 * Won Meta Hacker Cup 2022 Qualification Round